 Schloss Ambras Innsbruck - Innsbruck

-Schloss Ambras Innsbruck – Discover treasures & experience history.
+Schloss Ambras Innsbruck – Discover Treasures & Experience History.

 https://www.schlossambras-innsbruck.at/programm

-December 2024 to March 31, 2025: Adults € 14.00; Reduced € 12.00.
+December 2025 to March 31, 2026: Adults € 14.00; Reduced € 12.00.

-April 1 to October 31, 2025: Online pre-sale (Adults € 16.00; Reduced € 12.00) or on the day of the visit at the museum ticket office (Adults € 18.00; Reduced € 14.00)
+April 1 to October 31, 2026: Pre-sale in the webshop (Adults € 16.00; Reduced € 12.00) or on the day of the visit at the museum ticket office (Adults € 18.00; Reduced € 14.00)

-Free entry for those under 19 years.
+Free admission for those under 19 years of age.

 KHM Annual Pass: € 53.00